-This is just an example of how this policy not only saves you money, but also helps you make money down the line.
-Rather than spend the money paying for insurance premiums, you can simply invest the cash in a retirement account, and if the contribution has been maxed you can save it in a non-qualified investment account.
+This is just an example of how this policy saves you money and helps you make money down the line.
+Rather than paying for insurance premiums, you can invest cash in a retirement account.
+If the contribution has been maxed, you can save it in a non-qualified investment account.

 Whole Life and Term Policy Compared:

-To illustrate the difference in investing the difference insurance and whole life insurance, consider a scenario where a healthy 35 year old male invests in a 30 year term policy with a $400 premium, and another 35 year old male invests in a whole life insurance with a premium costing $4000 annually.
+To illustrate the difference in investing the difference insurance and whole life insurance, consider a scenario where a healthy 35-year-old male supports a 30-year term policy with a $400 premium, and another 35-year-old male invests in whole life insurance with a premium costing $4000 annually.

 Under this scenario, the difference between the two policies is $3600, and the man with the term policy invests the amount in a retirement account or another investment fund.
-Using the figures quoted above, the 35 year old man that invested in the $4,000 premium whole life insurance policy will earn 4.77%, whereas the term policy investment returns on average, 10%.
+Using the figures quoted above, the 35-year-old man invested in the $4,000 premium whole life insurance policy will earn 4.77%, whereas the term policy investment returns, on average, 10%.

 Where to Invest?

-All of the information has made it clear that it makes more financial sense to buy an inexpensive term insurance rather than on a whole life insurance policy.
-Whether you’re looking at the short term or long term, whole life policy doesn’t provide as much benefits, but the key here is to invest wisely.
-So, lets find out some investment opportunities for buy term invest the difference method.
+All the information has made it clear that buying inexpensive term insurance rather than a whole life insurance policy makes more financial sense.
+Whether looking at the short term or long term, a whole life policy doesn’t provide as many benefits, but the key here is to invest wisely.
+So, let’s find out some investment opportunities for buy term invest the difference method.

-There are a lot of options available such as bonds, stocks and mutual funds, and you have to research each one and take into account your risk tolerance and what your long term goals will be.
-Keep in mind that these assets provide different returns and market conditions vary, and the time you redeem is going to be important.
+There are many options available such as bonds, stocks, and mutual funds, and you have to research each one and consider your risk tolerance and long-term goals.
+Remember that these assets provide different returns, market conditions vary, and the time you redeem will be important.

-Some people will tell you that there are a lot of risks involved with investing, but that’s true only if you don’t plan ahead.
+Some people will tell you that there are a lot of risks involved with investing, but that’s true only if you don’t plan.
 Furthermore, there are investment instruments for those who are averse to risk, such as Certificates of Deposit (CDs).
-These are covered by the FDIC and pay a fixed interest rate regardless of what happens to the economy.
+The FDIC covers these and pay a fixed interest rate regardless of what happens to the economy.

-But if you’re willing to deal with short term volatility, you can put your money in the equities market and as the examples given show, the potential returns are much higher.
-Rather than spend all that money on insurance premium, it’s better to invest it and make more by the time you reach your retirement age, which is the ultimate goal.
+But if you’re willing to deal with short-term volatility, you can put your money in the equities market, and as the examples show, the potential returns are much higher.
+Rather than spend all that money on insurance premiums, it’s better to invest it and make more by the time you reach your retirement age, which is the ultimate goal.